What is a Credit Card Minimum Payment?

 Conclusion

 It is very important to attempt to pay at least the minimum on a credit card.
-On-time repayment of the minimum credit card payment every month can help you maintain a good credit standing with your creditors while making an extra payment where possible, which can help you negotiate for a lower minimum amount that is billed to your account in the next month.
+On-time repayment of the minimum credit card payment every month can help you maintain a good credit standing with your creditors while making an extra payment where possible.
+This can help you negotiate a lower minimum amount that will be billed to your account in the next month.

 Frequently Asked Questions